 In her book “Designing for the Digital Age: How to Create Human-Centered Products and Services” Kim Goodwin offered this helpful table about stakeholders job titles and what can each title help you to know about.

-How to conduct a stakeholder interviews?
+How to conduct the perfect stakeholder interviews?

 Step One: Plan your interviews